 Mulla Nasrudin went one day to a shipyard.
-Seeing a lire, which he had not expected to be associated with the sea, he asked a workman what it was for.
+Seeing a fire, which be had not expected to be associated with the sea, he asked a workman what it was for.

 'We make tar' said the other man, 'and cover the cracks in the underside of the boat.
 That makes the vessel go faster.'